US incorporation for foreign owners

 To get best tax savings for your business, you need to have the right tax classification.
 Many C Corporations and LLCs elect to file for S corporation to enjoy those particular benefits.

-When you form a LLC, it is important to choose the best tax classification to maximize your tax savings.
+When you form a LLC, it is important to choose the best tax classification to maximise your tax savings.
 After assessing the options, you can change the default tax status by filing internal revenue service Form 8832.

 State and local government generally require companies to register a name for their business.
 Registering a business name helps companies to operate their business under a particular trade name.